-Prerequisite, Ed.
+Prerequisites, Ed.
 25 and teaching experience or its equivalent.
 The course is designed to build an understanding of the psychological factors and principles underlying personality development and adjustment.

 328. GROUP DYNAMICS IN HUMAN RELATIONS.
 Three hours credit.
 Prerequisite, Ed.
 228a.
 A course designed to give an understanding of the principles of group dynamics as applied to group situations including the classroom.

-329. INDIVIDUAL TESTS OF INTELLIGENCE.
-Three or five hours credit.
+329a.
+INDIVIDUAL TESTS OF INTELLIGENCE.
+Three hours credit.

 Prerequisite, consent of instructor.
 The history and description of the Revised Stanford-Binet Intelligence Scale, the Wechsler-Bellevue Intelligence Scale and the Wechsler Intelligence Scale for Children; their use in schools, and the interpretation of results.
-Three hours credit.
-Five hours credit: As above plus laboratory experience in administering any one of the scales.